ec1340/amaro_lab/SEEKR_tutorial.md

 This will create the necessary disulfide bonds for our system.

         - Set 'leap_program' to 'tleap'

+#### MIN

 We will want to run minimizations, so set 'min' to 'True'

         - Set 'min_constrained' to the list: ['ligand','receptor'].
-We don't want either the ligand or receptor to move during minimizations: solvent only.
+- We don't want either the ligand or receptor to move during minimizations: solvent only.

         - Set 'min_num_steps' to '5000'.

         - Set 'min_out_freq' to '500'.

         - Set 'min_ensemble' to 'nve'.

+#### TEMP_EQUIL
         - Set 'temp_equil' to 'True'.
-Temperature equilibrations heat up the solvent to allow the waters and ions to relax around the biomolecules.
+- Temperature equilibrations heat up the solvent to allow the waters and ions to relax around the biomolecules.
 We ramp up the temperature and then let it fall back again.

         - Set 'temp_equil_constrained' to [ 'ligand', 'receptor' ].
-We don't want either the ligand or receptor to move during temperature equilibrations: solvent only.
+- We don't want either the ligand or receptor to move during temperature equilibrations: solvent only.

         - Set 'temp_equil_peak_temp' to '350'.
-This defines the peak temperature (in K) to heat the simulation to.
+- This defines the peak temperature (in K) to heat the simulation to.

         - Set 'temp_equil_temp_increment' to '10'.
-How many degrees K per increment while rising temperature.
+- How many degrees K per increment while rising temperature.

         - Set 'temp_equil_num_steps' to '1000'.
-This is the number of steps per temperature increment
+- This is the number of steps per temperature increment

         - Set 'temp_equil_ensemble' to 'nvt'.

+#### ENS_EQUIL

         - Set 'ens_equil' to 'True'.
-This is whether we will run constrained runs for ensemble equilibrations (umbrella sampling) in order to generate the equilibrium distribution.
+- This is whether we will run constrained runs for ensemble equilibrations (umbrella sampling) in order to generate the equilibrium distribution.

         - Set 'ens_equil_colvars' to 'True'.
-Whether collective variables should be imposed between the ligand and the receptor.
+- Whether collective variables should be imposed between the ligand and the receptor.
 This is the umbrella sampling.

         - Set 'ens_equil_colvar_sel' to [ 'ligand', 'receptor' ].
-This is a list of what parts of the system will have collective variables imposed.
+- This is a list of what parts of the system will have collective variables imposed.
 Options include 'ligand', 'receptor', 'water', 'relative' (for relative colvars between ligand/receptor), or a list of all indeces in pdb to be constrained

         - Set 'ens_equil_colvar_force' to '90.0' # kcal/mol

         - Set 'ens_equil_colvarstrajfrequency' to '100000'

         - Set 'ens_equil_colvarsrestartfrequency' to '100000'

         - Set 'ens_equil_colvar_ligand_indeces' to '3234 to 3251'.
-These are the indeces that represent the ligand.
+- These are the indeces that represent the ligand.

         - Set 'ens_equil_colvar_receptor_indeces' to '2475 2487 2498 2756 2798 2909'.
-These are the indeces that represent the receptor.
+- These are the indeces that represent the receptor.

         - Set 'ens_equil_ensemble' to 'nvt'

+#### FORWARD and REVERSAL

         - Set 'fwd_rev_ensemble' to 'nve'.
 Forward and reverse phases should be run in the NVE ensemble.

         - Set 'fwd_rev_type' to 'protein'.
-This can be 'protein' or 'membrane', and merely affects the parameters used.
+- This can be 'protein' or 'membrane', and merely affects the parameters used.

-Set 'fwd_rev_dcdfreq' to '1000'.
-This is how frequently to write the DCD files.
+        - Set 'fwd_rev_dcdfreq' to '1000'.
+- This is how frequently to write the DCD files.

-Set 'fwd_rev_restart_freq' to '1000'.
-This is how frequently to write the restart files.
+        -Set 'fwd_rev_restart_freq' to '1000'.
+- This is how frequently to write the restart files.

-Set 'fwd_rev_run_freq' to '1000'.
-This is how freqently to check whether a simulation terminated because a milestone was crossed.
+        - Set 'fwd_rev_run_freq' to '1000'.
+- This is how freqently to check whether a simulation terminated because a milestone was crossed.

-Set 'fwd_rev_launches_per_config' to '1'.
-This is the number of times per config to reinitialize the velocities to obtain more crossing events in the reversal stage.
+        - Set 'fwd_rev_launches_per_config' to '1'.
+-This is the number of times per config to reinitialize the velocities to obtain more crossing events in the reversal stage.
 This can be increased to observe more reversal runs that succeed in crossing to the forward stage.

-Set 'fwd_rev_frame_chunk_size' to '1700'.
-This specifies how many frames to submit to the replicas at any one time.
+        - Set 'fwd_rev_frame_chunk_size' to '1700'.
+- This specifies how many frames to submit to the replicas at any one time.
 If this number is too large (>10000), then memory overflows can occur.

+#### <a name="section1.8"></a> 1.8 BD Parameters
 Now we will fill out details concerning the BD portion of the simulation

-Set 'bd_threads' to '10'.
-This represents the number of cores to use for the BD calculation and will vary based on your computer.
+        - Set 'bd_threads' to '10'.
+- This represents the number of cores to use for the BD calculation and will vary based on your computer.
 You can change this to better fit your computer by determining how many cores your computer has (check the hardware under About My Computer to see how many processors you have) and input that number here.

-Set 'bd_prods_per_anchor' to '1000000'.
-This is the number of BD simulations to run per surface that they are started on.
+        - Set 'bd_prods_per_anchor' to '1000000'.
+- This is the number of BD simulations to run per surface that they are started on.

-Set 'bd_rec_pqr_filename' to 'tryp_dry_lastframe.pqr'.
+        - Set 'bd_rec_pqr_filename' to 'tryp_dry_lastframe.pqr'.

+#### <a name="section1.9"></a> 1.9 APBS Parameters

 Last, we will fill out details concerning the electrostatics calculations used in the BD simulations.
 We are using a 20mM NaCl solution, and the nonlinear PBE for the calculations.

-Set 'ion1rad' to '1.6700'.
-This is the radius of the anion: Cl-.
+        - Set 'ion1rad' to '1.6700'.
+- This is the radius of the anion: Cl-.

-Set 'ion2rad' to '1.5700'.
-This is the radius of the cation: Na+.
+        - Set 'ion2rad' to '1.5700'.
+- This is the radius of the cation: Na+.

-Set 'ion1conc' to '0.02'.
-The concentration of Cl-.
+        - Set 'ion1conc' to '0.02'.
+- The concentration of Cl-.

-Set 'ion2conc' to '0.02'.
-The concentration of Na+.
+        - Set 'ion2conc' to '0.02'.
+- The concentration of Na+.

-Set 'lpbe_npbe' to 'npbe' to use the nonlinear PB equation solver.
+        - Set 'lpbe_npbe' to 'npbe'
+- To use the nonlinear PB equation solver.
 The nonlinear PBE may be useful for situations of high salt concentration or highly charged molecules like DNA.

-Set 'inputgen_fadd' to '130.0'.
-The number of angstroms to add to each side of the molecule in the electrostatic grid.
+        - Set 'inputgen_fadd' to '130.0'.
+- The number of angstroms to add to each side of the molecule in the electrostatic grid.

-Set 'inputgen_cfac' to '5.0'.
+        - Set 'inputgen_cfac' to '5.0'.
 This adjusts the size of the coarse grid calculation in APBS.

 Now save the file as "trypsin.seekr".

-## 2 Run SEEKR
+## <a name="section2.0"></a>2.
+Run SEEKR

 Now we are finished with the preparations of the input file.
 Run the SEEKR program using the following command: